Misinformation Alert: Extreme Weather

 Which audiences make up the conversation and what are they saying?

-We were surprised by the volume of denial and dispassion on display from our Persuadables on Twitter and Facebook during the heatwave.
-People from seemingly all walks of life were unwilling to accept climate narratives during the hot weather.
-All of the below narratives were in direct response to suggestions that climate change is responsible for the heatwave.
+We were surprised by the volume of denial and dispassion on display from Persuadables on Twitter and Facebook during the heatwave.
+People from all walks of life responded poorly to climate change narratives during the hot weather.
+Here are some responses from Persuadables we found on content linking climate change and the heatwave.

 "Wildfires were caused by people not temperatures. "